chemicalweaponsresearch/thermal_fogger/53-racial_justice.Rmd

 The thermal fogger made a very visible return to the public sphere in July of 2020, when US Customs and Border Protection (CBP) officers brought a bright-green version to Portland, OR during the [2020 Black Lives Matter protests](#PortlandOR2020_07_29) [@pb20202021].
 Since then, the fogger has been deployed [three additional times by CBP in Portland](), all at the property Immigration and Customs Enforcement (ICE) rents on the South Waterfront.

-## Danville IL, Aug 10 1969 {-}
+## Danville {-}

 Foggers have been used in a variety of cities, not just major metropolitan areas.

 Danville, Illinois (1970 pop.
-42,570 [@USCB1970]) Police used a pepper fogger to disperse a crowd of Black protesters that had used picnic tables to barricade a street through their neighborhood on a second night of demonstrations [@Palladium-Item1969].
+42,570 [@USCB1970]) Police used a pepper fogger to disperse a crowd of Black protesters that had used picnic tables to barricade a street through their neighborhood on a second night of demonstrations [@Palladium-Item1969], August 10th 1969.

-## Portland OR 2020-2021 {- #PortlandOR2020_2021}
+## Portland OR {- #PortlandOR2020_2021}

 ### July 29 2020 {- #PortlandOR2020_07_29}